haydenmurphey/fixtureflow/README.md

 * **Read:** The users will be able to interact with the API’s data that will display game dates, times, etc.
 * **Update:** They will be able to see up-to-date information on upcoming fixtures utilizing the API data, and when they make changes on their team, that will also be updated.
 * **Delete:** Similar to the above points, that

-1. Convert your narrative to markdown and include it in this section of README.md
-2. Put your design files (draw.io or otherwise) in the `design/` directory

 ## Milestone 2